-Five Years and other Directorships Name and Age or Significant Affiliations Director since June 1989; Real estate developer; Managing 76 Years partner of the Kent Companies, owner, manager and developer of income producing real estate since 1970.
+Name and Age Principal Occupation For The Past Five Years and other Directorships or Significant Affiliations Joseph A. Amato Director since June 1989; Real estate developer; Managing partner of the Kent Companies, owner, manager and developer of income producing real estate since 1970.
 Mr. Amato has been principally engaged in real estate development activities for more than 40 years, developing residential and commercial properties.
 In addition he has for many years owned and managed residential and commercial real estate.
 His activities have involved, among other things, land acquisition, infrastructure installation, building design, construction supervision, zoning, budgeting, negotiations with lending institutions and property sales.
 His broad experience has encompassed many aspects of real estate development and management and he brings his broad and varied experiences to our board of directors.

-Jeffrey A. Gould Director since December 1999; Vice President of our company from 1989 to December 1999 and a Senior Vice President 46 Years since December 1999: President and Chief Executive Officer of BRT Realty Trust since January 2002; President and Chief Operating Officer of BRT Realty Trust from March 1996 to December 2001; Trustee of BRT Realty Trust since 1997; Senior Vice President of Georgetown Partners, Inc., since March 1996.
+Name and Age Principal Occupation For The Past Five Years and other Directorships or Significant Affiliations Jeffrey A. Gould 47 Years Director since December 1999; Vice President from 1989 to December 1999 and Senior Vice President since December 1999; Since 1996, President, from March 1996 through December 2001, Chief Operating Officer, and since January 2002, Chief Executive Officer of BRT Realty Trust, a New York Stock Exchange listed real estate investment trust; Trustee of BRT Realty Trust since 1997; Since 1996, Senior Vice President and since 2013, director of Georgetown Partners, Inc., the managing general partner of Gould Investors.
+Gould Investors is primarily engaged in the ownership and operation of real estate properties held for investment.
 Jeffrey A. Gould is the son of Fredric H. Gould and brother of Matthew J. Gould.
 Mr. Gould has spent his entire career in the real estate business.
-His principal activity for more than the past fifteen years has been first as chief operating officer and then as chief executive officer of BRT Realty Trust, a real estate investment trust.
-In these capacities, he has operated a public REIT, dealt with many areas in the real estate field, including evaluation, management and sale of real estate, and is highly qualified to serve as a member of our board of directors.
+His principal activity for more than the past sixteen years has been first as chief operating officer and then as chief executive officer of BRT Realty Trust.
+In these capacities, he has operated a public REIT, dealt with many areas in the real estate, and is highly qualified to serve as a member of our board of directors.
+Matthew J. Gould 53 Years Vice Chairman of our board since January 2011; Director since December 1999; President and Chief Executive Officer from June 1989 to December 1999 and a Senior Vice President from December 1999 through June 2011; From 1996 through March 2013, President, and from March 2013, Chairman of the Board and Chief Executive Officer of Georgetown Partners; Senior Vice President of BRT Realty Trust since 1993 and Trustee since June 2004 and from March 2001 to March 2004; Vice President of REIT Management Corp. since 1986.
+Matthew J. Gould is the son of Fredric H. Gould and brother of Jeffrey A. Gould.
+Matthew J. Gould served as our president and chief executive officer for ten years and has served as one of our senior vice presidents since he relinquished the CEO position in 1999 to become president of Georgetown Partners.
+In addition to his general knowledge of real estate matters, he devotes a significant amount of his business time to the acquisition and sale of real property, and he brings his knowledge and expertise in these areas to his board activities.
+He also has experience in mortgage financing and real estate management, activities in which he is frequently involved.
+His experience as a real estate executive is a valuable asset to our board of directors in its deliberations.